SteeltoeOSS/Documentation/api/v4/management/threaddump.md

 This endpoint returns a list of threads with their state and stack trace.

-The response always returned as JSON:
+The response is always returned as JSON:

 ```json
 {